 A watch is a time for preparation, planning, and increased awareness.
 Stay alert for changing weather, listen for further information and think about what to do if the danger materializes.

 Pet Safety

 Emergency shelters could refuse to admit pets due to health or space reasons.
-Prepare an emergency plan for pets that includes (at least) a 3-day supply of dry food and fresh water.
 The survival of a beloved pet often depends on the careful plans their owner has made in advance.